bojingjiang/AlphaFold-JSON-Processor/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ### Developer
-This software was developed by Bojing Jiang at WashU Berkland Lab on 2024-12-10.
+This software was developed by B.J. at WashU Berkland Lab on 2024-12-10.

 ```plaintext
 MIT License